The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: The proofs of Theorems and

 On the other hand, for $p=p_{sd}$, consider the event $\A_n^{\al}$ in the bulk.
 Thanks to Corollary~\ref{RSW_bulk}, its probability is bounded away from $0$ uniformly in $n$.
 Since the event is increasing, we obtain that there exists $c=c(\al)>0$ such that

 for any $n\geq N$ and $p> p_{sd}$.
 Plugging the two estimates into \eqref{b}, we obtain Letting $n$ go to infinity concludes the proof. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{critical_value}] The bound $p_c\geq p_{sd}$ is provided by Zhang's argument, as explained in Section~\ref{sec:basic}.
 For $p>p_{sd}$, fix $\alpha>1$.
-Applying Proposition \ref{path_circuits} to $N=1$, we find so that $p$ is super-critical.
+Applying Proposition~\ref{path_circuits} with $N=1$, we find so that $p$ is super-critical.
+The constant $c>0$ is due to the fact that we require $[-\alpha^2,\alpha^2]^2$ to contain open edges only ($c>0$ exists using the finite energy property).
 Since $p$ is super-critical for every $p>p_{sd}$, we deduce $p_c\leq p_{sd}$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{exponential_decay}] Let $x$ be a site of $\Z^2$, and let $\C_x$ be the cluster of $x$, \ie\ the maximal connected component containing the site $x$.
 We denote by $|\C_x|$ its cardinality.
 We first prove that $|\C_x|$ has finite moments of any order.
 Then we deduce that the probability of $\{|\C_x|\geq n\}$ decays exponentially fast in $n$.
 The proof of the Step 2 is extracted from \cite{Grimmett}.